frankdevhub/Coding-Laboratory/README.md

 # Coding-Laboratory

 ## Learning, hardworking, stay hungry?
 The noble qualities?
-- Avoid to raped by your local education.
+- Avoid to raped by your local education(teach you how to be a qualified slave).
-- Never be fooled by your Chinese Teachers.(應試教育Examination-Oriented Education).
+- Never be fooled by your Chinese Teachers.(應試教育-儒家思想下的奴隸制教育 Examination-Oriented Education).
 - We are just animals, so just think in the economical way.

 Stay sharp, graduates and freshman could be threats, no cooperation, just enemy.
 We show no mercy to the enemy.